 Day 5 Freshwater West - Angle8.7 Miles / 14 Km 4-6 Hrs 400 Metres

 A transfer back to Freshwater West this morning.
 Leaving the golden sands of Freshwater West behind, the trail feels rugged and remote as it follows the cliff edge all the way to Angle.
 There are several steep but short ups and downs along this stretch of the trail and some interesting signs of industry and watch towers.
 As the trail winds its way around the headland towards West Angle beach, more signs of industry become visible, across the deep harbour of Milford Haven.
 From Angle beach the last few kilometres take you around Angle, passing the military Chapel Fort and museum before returning to the village via the Old Point house Inn.Although this walking tour as a whole is classed as Gentle, this particular hike is considered a demanding stretch of the Pembrokeshire Coast Path, without shortcuts until you reach West Angle beach.

-There are regular train and bus services from Pembroke to Cardiff and other destinations in the UK.
+There is a regular bus service from Angle to Pembroke and onwards to Cardiff and other destinations in the UK.

 Pembrokeshire Coast PathRead More About The Pembrokeshire Coast Path